Braidlab: A Software Package for Braids and Loops: A tour of

 In general, a change of projection line only changes the braid by conjugation~\citep{Boyland1994,Thiffeault2010}.
 We can test for conjugacy: {braid class@\braid\ class!compact@\lstinline{compact}|(} {braid class@\braid\ class!conjtest@\lstinline{conjtest}|(}

 {braid class@\braid\ class!compact@\lstinline{compact}|)} The braids are not conjugate.
 This is because our trajectories do not form a `true' braid: the final points do not correspond exactly with the initial points, as a set.
+This is the reason why we turned off a warning in Section~\ref{sec:braidfromdataex}: \braidlab\ warns us when we're trying to create a braid from data that doesn't `join up.'
+The class \lstinline{databraid} described in Section~\ref{sec:databraid} does not issue this warning, since it is meant for noisy real-world data.

 If we truly want a rotationally-conjugate braid out of our data, we need to enforce a closure method: {braid class@\braid\ class!closure@\lstinline{closure}|(} {braid class@\braid\ class!compact@\lstinline{compact}} This default closure simply draws line segments from the final points to the initial points in such a way that no new crossings are created in the~$X$ projection.
 Hence, the $X$-projected braid \lstinline{bX} is unchanged by the closure, but here the $Y$-projected braid \lstinline{bY} is longer by one generator (\lstinline{bY} is plotted in Figure~\ref{fig:testdata_braidY}).
 This is enough to make the braids conjugate:

 {tilde@tilde (\lstinline{~}), as return argument} where the optional second argument \lstinline{c} is the conjugating braid, as we can verify:

 There are other ways to enforce closure of a braid (see \lstinline{help closure}), in particular \lstinline{closure(XY,'MinDist')}, which minimizes the total distance between the initial and final points. {braid class@\braid\ class!closure@\lstinline{closure}|)}